In the Dark (British TV series)

 In the Dark is a four-part British crime drama that premiered on BBC One from 11 July to 1 August 2017.
 The series is an adaptation of the Mark Billingham novels, Time of Death and In The Dark.
 It is written by Danny Brocklehurst and stars MyAnna Buring as detective Helen Weeks.
 Production and global distribution was handled by BBC Studios.

 Synopsis

-In the Dark consists of two separate two-part stories centring around detective Helen Weeks.
-In the first two-parter, Helen finds out that she is pregnant and becomes involved in a case in which the husband of her childhood best friend is accused of kidnapping two young girls.
-In the second two-parter, a heavily pregnant Helen is pulled into the dark side of urban Manchester as she deals with an unexpected tragedy.
+In the Dark consists of two stories of two parts each centring around detective Helen Weeks.
+In the first story, Helen finds out that she is pregnant and becomes involved in a case in which the husband of her childhood best friend is accused of kidnapping two young girls.
+In the second story, a heavily pregnant Helen is pulled into the dark side of urban Manchester as she deals with an unexpected tragedy.